 As Celly confirms, “There is an evolution away from the traditional legal secretary both from a supply and a demand.
 We wanted to develop a structure that provided career progression as well as an in-house program to build the skills we have difficulty finding.”
 As such, the firm needs to find a way to tap into the expertise of soon to retire legal secretaries and achieve knowledge transfer with the next generation – something that would be difficult to achieve with the traditional siloed working model.

-Having undertaken a robust data collection exercise, including time and motion studies, to understand the diversity of tasks undertaken across the organisation, DLA Piper developed a shared resource model – replacing a single individual handling multiple tasks for one fee earner with multi-skilled, multi-level teams to support multiple fee earners.
+Having undertaken a robust data collection exercise, including time and motion studies, to understand the diversity of tasks undertaken across the organization, DLA Piper developed a shared resource model – replacing a single individual handling multiple tasks for one fee earner with multi-skilled, multi-level teams to support multiple fee earners.
 Celly explains, “One person can’t support ten people, but a team of five people can support 50.”

-By moving away from traditional silos towards a team structure, DLA enabled senior administrators to focus on high level tasks with more generic, repetitive work delegated to more junior, lower cost resources.
+By moving away from traditional silos towards a team structure, DLA enabled senior administrators to focus on high-level tasks with more generic, repetitive work delegated to more junior, lower-cost resources.
 In addition, the new model created a foundation for knowledge sharing, ensuring the key skills of senior administrators would not be lost to the firm.

 The new structure was initially supported by an internally developed tool, but it lacked the visibility required to support effective task delegation across teams and hence ensure the right task was going to the right level of resource at all times.
 Sonji Le Blanc, Senior Project Manager, DLA Piper, explains, "To enable staff to delegate tasks to appropriately skilled resources, DLA required an easy to use and more robust solution – a fluid, highly visual tool for users and one that provided management with a single view of all tasks at once on a dashboard."